 If you have been the victim of crime, you need to report it to the police.
 You have to go to a police station in person to report the crime if you have suffered violence or other crimes against your person.
 The police may also take your report at the scene of the crime.
 It is important to report the crime as soon as possible after it was committed.

 It is a good idea to write down your experiences right after they happen – for example about what was said or done or a description of the perpetrator.

-You are not required to report the crime to the police, but it may be necessary if you want compensation for the injury or loss you sustained as a result of the offence.
+You are not required to report the crime to the police, but it may be required, if for instance you want compensation for the injury or loss you sustained as a result of a

 You are normally only eligible for compensation under the Victims Compensation Act if you report the crime to the police within 72 hours of the incident.
 The claim for notification within 72 hours does not apply in cases of rape, incest and sexual abuse of children committed after April 1, 2016.
 Read more about compensation at the Criminal Injuries Compensation Board website.

 The police interview